double-speak/doublespeak.github.io/_poems_2020/winter-heart-to-the-poet.md

 transpoem: "The water-seller came through my ears and opened my eyes.\nLook!\nThe magpie cries on the branch down to its bone.\nWhy?\nThe frost follows suit and drops tears through the eaves’ corners.\nOf course I welcome this.
-It shall be warm today.\n\n<h2>To the Poet</h2>\r\n\r\nOnly in that moment when you realize you must give birth \r\nto a new world with that one poem,\r\nPoet, your existence will be known \r\nas one the universe cannot be without,\r\nlike how rice paddies in drought need the cry of the green frog.\r\n\r\nEven in the new world \r\nOnly see the elegance of art, the line dividing mind and body.\r\nPoet, your life means\r\nyou still live as one with that sickening limp. \r\nWhat is there to do when the eclipsed sun rises, and when it sinks?\r\nPoet, your glory exists in\r\nthe small heart of the child who dares step on the tail of a mad dog,\r\nin that moment when stains from the hand\r\ntrying night or day to give birth to a new world\r\nbecome a poem. \r\nLook at the butterfly,
-  \r\nbeautiful even when it dies flying into the candlelight.\n\n(1926)\n"
+It shall be warm today.\n\n<h2>To the Poet</h2>\n\nOnly in that moment when you realize you must give birth \nto a new world with that one poem,\nPoet, your existence will be known \nas one the universe cannot be without,\nlike how rice paddies in drought need the cry of the green frog.\n\nEven in the new world \nOnly see the elegance of art, the line dividing mind and body.\nPoet, your life means\nyou still live as one with that sickening limp. \nWhat is there to do when the eclipsed sun rises, and when it sinks?\nPoet, your glory exists in\nthe small heart of the child who dares step on the tail of a mad dog,\nin that moment when stains from the hand\ntrying night or day to give birth to a new world\nbecome a poem. \nLook at the butterfly, \nbeautiful even when it dies flying into the candlelight.\n\n(1926)\n"
 note: "<p>I translated these poems a few years ago, in an attempt to “get to know” Yi, and thereby the literary atmosphere of the colonial period, better.
 I was initially attracted to the lyricism of his most famous poem, “Ppaeatkin Tŭredo Pomŭn Onŭn’ga”